Daniel-KM/UpgradeToOmekaS/README.md

 Troubleshooting
 ---------------

-See online issues on the [plugin issues] page on GitHub.
+See online issues on the [issues] page on GitHub.

 License
 -------

-This plugin is published under the [CeCILL v2.1] licence, compatible with [GNU/GPL] and approved by [FSF] and [OSI].
+This tool is published under the [CeCILL v2.1] licence, compatible with [GNU/GPL] and approved by [FSF] and [OSI].

 In consideration of access to the source code and the rights to copy, modify and